Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Chidlow recording a relatively average level of approval activity when compared to local markets analysed countrywide

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates that Chidlow has recorded approximately 3 residential properties granted approval per year.
-Around 18 homes were approved over the past 5 financial years, from FY21 to FY25, with an additional 3 approved so far in FY26.
+AreaSearch analysis of ABS building approval numbers indicates that Chidlow has recorded approximately three residential properties granted approval per year.
+Over the past five financial years, from FY21 to FY25, around 18 homes were approved, with a further three approved in FY26 so far.

 However, building activity has accelerated in recent years.
-Nationally, this is also below average, reflecting the area's maturity and potentially indicating planning constraints.
-New construction in Chidlow has been entirely comprised of standalone homes, preserving the area's low density nature with an emphasis on detached housing that attracts space-seeking buyers.
-With approximately 335 people per dwelling approval, Chidlow shows a developing market.
-Future projections from AreaSearch's latest quarterly estimate suggest that Chidlow will add around 508 residents by 2041.
+Nationally, this is also below average, reflecting the area's maturity and possible planning constraints.
+All new construction in Chidlow has been comprised of standalone homes, preserving the area's low density nature with an emphasis on detached housing attracting space-seeking buyers.
+With around 335 people per dwelling approval, Chidlow shows a developing market.
+Future projections estimate that Chidlow will add approximately 490 residents by 2041 (from the latest AreaSearch quarterly estimate).
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development